apollographql/apollo/docs/source/tutorial/mutation-resolvers.md

 Mutation: {
   login: async (_, { email }, { dataSources }) => {
     const user = await dataSources.userAPI.findOrCreateUser({ email });
-    if (user) return Buffer.from(email).toString('base64');
+    if (user) {
+      user.token = new Buffer(email).toString('base64');
+      return user;
     }
   },
+},
 ```

-This resolver takes an `email` address and returns a login token for a corresponding user entity.
-If a user entity doesn't yet exist for this email address, one is created.

-In a later chapter, we'll learn how to save this login token on the client.
+This resolver takes an `email` address and returns corresponding user data from our `userAPI`.
+We add a `token` field to the object to represent the user's active session.
+In a later chapter, we'll learn how to persist this returned user data in our application client.

 ### Authenticating logged-in users

 > The authentication method used in our example application is not at all secure and should not be used by production applications.
 However, you can apply the principles demonstrated below to a token-based authentication method that _is_ secure.

-Our `Mutation.login` resolver returns a token that clients can use to authenticate themselves to our server.
+The `User` object returned by our `Mutation.login` resolver includes a `token` that clients can use to authenticate themselves to our server.
 Now, we need to add logic to our server to actually perform the authentication.

 In `src/index.js`, import the `isEmail` function and pass a `context` function to the constructor of `ApolloServer` that matches the following: